peteroupc/CBOR/docs/PeterO.ExtendedFloat.md

 <b>Returns:</b>

 The closest value to this object's value, rounded to the specified precision.
 Returns the same value as this object if  <i>ctx</i>
 is null or the precision and exponent range are unlimited.

 ### RoundToBinaryPrecision

     public PeterO.ExtendedFloat RoundToBinaryPrecision(
         PeterO.PrecisionContext ctx);

-<b>Deprecated.</b> Instead of this method, use RoundToPrecision and pass a precision context with the IsPrecisionInBits property set.
+<b>Deprecated.</b> Instead of this method use RoundToPrecision and pass a precision context with the IsPrecisionInBits property set.

 Rounds this object's value to a given maximum bit length, using the given rounding mode and range of exponent.